atachka/Systems-Design-interview-questions/README.md

 ### 5. What is Denormalizing Data?

-Normalized Data Example: In this example We join the customer table with the reservation table, we get customers with name and phone instead of just their ID in reservations.
+**Normalized Data Example**: In this example We join the customer table with the reservation table, we get customers with name and phone instead of just their ID in reservations.

 ![Normalized Data](/assets/Normalized-Data.png)